 "I'm privileged to be a part of this growth and change at Trine, I look forward to carrying Trine's tradition of excellence and innovation into the School of Health Sciences, and to ensuring the success of this new doctoral program."

 Dr. Max Baumgartner, Dean of School of Health Sciences

 The doctoral program in partnership with Parkview Health and Lutheran Health Network is located in Fort Wayne between the Parkview Randallia and Veterans Administration Hospitals.
-The 66,000-square-foot facility is being renovated to house state-of-the art classrooms, clinical skills labs, gross anatomy lab and biomechanics and movement sciences lab.
+Our 66,000-square-foot facility houses state-of-the art classrooms, clinical skills labs, a gross anatomy lab and a biomechanics and movement sciences lab.

-There is a growing demand for more physical therapists with doctorate degrees and our program will help to meet that need.
+There is a growing demand for physical therapists with doctorate degrees and our program will help to meet that need.
 As the knowledge base in the field has grown, physical therapists have had to increase their studies, making doctorate degrees the new standard.

 The United States Bureau of Labor Statistics predicts a 39 percent growth in the number of physical therapists needed through 2020, and reports the median wage in 2010 was $76,310 (the most recent figure available).

 Trine began accepting applications for the Doctor of Physical Therapy program in the fall of 2013.
 In the fall of 2014 we enrolled our first class of thirty two students.
 We anticipate future growth in the program and outstanding opportunities for the continued success of our students.